edmerix/edmerix.github.io/README.md

 # edmerix.github.io
+An overhaul of my personal website, for those of a less nerdy persuasion.
+Also nice to get a bit of art up there.

+The original pseudo-terminal version is still available at [edmerix.github.io/terminal.html](https://edmerix.github.io/terminal.html).
+Its original description is below:

+## edmerix pseudo-terminal

 My "terminal-esque" personal website.
 The design is based on my Terminal.js class.

 This is the static version of the site, and so multiple features have been removed.